discourse/wp-discourse/docs/TESTS.md

 #### Environment and Dependencies

 If you haven't already, run ``composer install`` in the root plugin directory to pull in the main tests dependencies.

+##### Xdebug

 One additional dependency you need in your environment is the php extension Xdebug.
 The installation of Xdebug is environment specific, however we would recommend you use the [Xdebug Installation Wizard](https://xdebug.org/wizard) to ensure your installation is correct.
 For testing purposes Xdebug should be run in ``coverage`` mode, which means that you should have two lines in your ``php.ini`` that look like this

 ```
 zend_extension = /path/to/xdebug.so